Way back in 2015, I bought ten of the most popular air mouse remote controls to see which was the best for your Android TV box.

 The Volume up\down and Page Up\Down buttons are slightly pressed into the case, making it difficult to press the bottom half of the button.

-To be honest, the touchpad is a waste of space.
+The touchpad is a waste of space.
 It’s too small to be useful, but it takes up so much space that the keyboard’s keys are uncomfortable to type on.

 Rii MX3 Air Mouse Remote

-The Rii MX3 Wireless Air Mouse Remote reminds me of those bygone days with it’s glossy black finish and brightly colored buttons.
+The Rii MX3 Wireless Air Mouse Remote reminds me of those bygone days with its glossy black finish and brightly colored buttons.

 Every time I pressed a button, I half-expected to break it in half.